 When shouldn't I use ProAutomated for on-site commissioning services?

-If your project requires the system to be programmed or designed on-site, with little testing or implementation required, using ProAutomated does not make sense.
+If your projects require the system to be programmed or designed on-site, with little testing or implementation required, using ProAutomated does not make sense.
 We are not system designers or full-time programmers.

 Can I expect to make money using ProAutomated?

 You can!
 Our customers report being more profitable using ProAutomated commissioning engineers because of the following: